Skip to main content

 The Department for Education says that by giving each child a Baseline Assessment when they first start primary school, schools will not only have a clearer idea of how much progress their pupils are making, but should also be able to identify which children are likely to need extra help.

-The government feels that the RBA will also help to recognise the good progress that schools make with disadvantaged lower-ability children, and will give a "snapshot of where pupils are when they arrive at school".
+The government feels that the RBA helps to recognise the good progress that schools make with disadvantaged lower-ability children, and gives a "snapshot of where pupils are when they arrive at school".

-How have parents and teachers reacted to the prospect of Reception assessments?
+How did parents and teachers reacted to the Reception assessments?

-The idea of testing young children was unpopular amongst parents in 2015, and the same is likely to apply in future.
+The idea of testing young children was unpopular amongst parents in 2015, and the same is likely to apply now.

 Children of just four and five already have to contend with the anxiety of starting school and are often daunted by unfamiliar tasks at this age.